Skip to main content

 Kevin Roberts

-Project 2025, the right-wing agenda to remake the federal government on conservative lines, has been one of the biggest flash points of the 2024 election.
-Democrats routinely evoke the agenda when criticizing Trump, describing it a policy map for Trump second administration.
+Project 2025, the agenda to remake the federal government on conservative lines, was one of the biggest flash points of the 2024 election.
+Democrats routinely evoked it when criticizing Trump, describing it a policy map for Trump second administration.
 The Heritage Foundation crafted Project 2025 under the leadership of Kevin Roberts, the group's president.
 Roberts took the helm of the Heritage Foundation in 2021 after serving as CEO of the Texas Public Policy Foundation, the state’s biggest think tank.
 Under his leadership, TPPF doubled in size.
 He has continued focusing on many of the same issues at Heritage on a federal level, including elections, education and the border.
 He also leads Heritage Action, the sister group to the Heritage Foundation directly involved in elections.
 A storied institution at the heart of conservative policy making, the Heritage Foundation has taken steps to the right in recent years, including under Roberts.
 The Trump campaign disavowed Project 2025, saying it was solely a Heritage Foundation project.
 But over half of its authors served in the Trump administration, campaign or transition team.

 Brooke Rollins